fedora-copr/copr/doc/user_documentation.rst

 It would be nice if you stated the license of your packages in the Description or Install instructions.

+.. _`How can I enable a Copr repository?`:

-.. rubric:: How can I enable a Copr repository?
+.. rubric:: How can I enable a Copr repository? :ref:`¶ <How can I enable a Copr repository?>`

 See :ref:`how_to_enable_repo`.

+.. _`How can I package software as RPM?`:

-.. rubric:: How can I package software as RPM?
+.. rubric:: How can I package software as RPM? :ref:`¶ <How can I package software as RPM?>`

 There are several tutorials: